 There are a lot of home-truths in the book, including living with alcohol and your first sexual experience.
 How do you feel about your daughter, Gypsy, reading it?

-“I’m not interested in Gypsy reading the book until she is in her teens – how would she assimilate the words [at age 10?].
+“I’m not interested in Gypsy reading the book until she is in her teens – how would she assimilate the words at age 10? (which was her age when it was released).
 I would never lie to her – if she ever asked me about anything, I would tell her: ‘When you are older, I will give you all the information.’
 My Grandmother always gave me all the truth, but in her well-mannered Generation’s style.
 The truth in the end is the best.”

 How has your experience affected the relationship you share with your own daughter?